-- Selenium is an open-source automation tool, and it works on real browsers with direct interaction with the UI elements.
+- Selenium is an open-source automation tool that works on real browsers directly interacting with the UI elements.
 In the case of PhantomJS, it is a scripted headless browser that is used for automating web page interaction.

-- Being a headless browser, the interactions are much faster than the real browser.
+- Being a headless browser, the interactions are much faster than the actual browser.
 So the performance time is smoother in PhantomJS than in Selenium.

-- Selenium doesn’t directly support screen capture, and one has to implement add-ins to process the same, whereas PhantomJS supports screen capture.
+- Selenium doesn’t directly support screen capture; one has to implement add-ins to process the same, whereas PhantomJS supports screen capture.

-- Selenium works on a real browser and standalone UI interactions.
+- Selenium works on an actual browser and standalone UI interactions.
 So, easy to set preconditions for the tests.
 But this is a bit different in the case of PhantomJS, as it is a headless browser.